Children are a heritage from the Lord, offspring a reward from him

 Please note that we will not meet during School Holidays or on Bank Holidays.

-Please contact Kate for more information or click here to download the First Steps flyer.
+For more information please use the contact details at the bottom of this page or click here to download the First Steps flyer.

 TN2 Youth @ The Pad